averms/pandoc-filters/README.md

     <pre><code class="language-lua">print 'Hello World!'</code></pre>

+Use `standard-code.lua` by specifying the programming language name as the first class of a code block.
 It passes through all classes that don't match a programming language name.

 [spec]: https://www.w3.org/TR/html5/text-level-semantics.html#the-code-element

-**TODO:** optimize.

 ### transclude